earthiverse/adventureland-bots/source/videos/optimizing_attack/README.md

 # Optimizing Attack

-This will be the the first video I will make about Adventure Land.
-I might consider making more depending on how well this video is received.
+This is the first video I made about Adventure Land.
+It deals with optimizing attacking for a single character.

-[comment]: <> (TODO: Change the tense of the previous sentence when I actually upload the video.)

 ## YouTube

-The video is currently in production.

-[comment]: <> (TODO: Post the link here when it is finished, and we upload it.)
+You can watch the video [on YouTube](https://www.youtube.com/watch?v=tYYap-K8O7A).

 ## Scripts